Introduction

 Enhancing Healthcare Team Outcomes

-All healthcare professionals who look after ventilated patients should know the indications and potential adverse effects of PEEP.
-The ventilator settings should only be changed by one dedicated person- namely the respiratory therapist.
-Anytime a change is made, it should be charted.
-Nurses who look after ventilated patients should be aware that high PEEP can lead to barotrauma and a drop in cardiac output- thus protocols should be in place to counter these complications.
-Daily rounds should be conducted on each ventilated patient to determine the patient's progress and need for changes in the ventilator settings.
+All healthcare professionals caring for patients receiving mechanical ventilation should be aware of PEEP's indications and potential adverse effects.
+One clinician, specifically the respiratory therapist or attending clinician, should adjust the ventilator settings.
+Nurses who care for patients receiving mechanical ventilation should be aware that high PEEP can lead to barotrauma and a decrease in cardiac output.
+Protocols should be in place to counter these complications.
+Patients on mechanical ventilation should be monitored daily to assess the need for changes in ventilator settings.

 References